stevendaye/alpha-vantage/README.md

-# Clepher Qualification Test
+# Alpha Vantage

-The tes app is deployed on Vercel under the following URL: https://alpha-v-test.vercel.app/
+The app is deployed on Vercel under the following URL: https://alpha-v-test.vercel.app/

 ## How To Run Locally